 COUNTLESS SOCIAL OPPORTUNITIES AND CREATING CONNECTIONS

 Many residents in an independent living facility are roughly around a similar age.
 Many communities having a minimum age requirement of around 55 years.
 Often, you’ll find that upon transitioning to an independent living facility, many seniors become more social as the number of classes, activities and events for the community grow.
 No matter your loved one’s interest, there’s usually something scheduled that would interest them.
 Keeping your loved ones active and participatory when in a care home or independent living facility has even been shown to help seniors live longer and in better health.

 ASSISTANCE – WHEN YOU NEED IT

 It’s no secret that people are living longer than they ever used to.
 Because of this, many more are living with chronic conditions.
 Independent living is often set up so that the transition to more assistance is available when your loved one requires it.

 Access to healthcare services, cleaning and dining services are made available depending on the facility and care home’s care plans.
 The key factor is that those living in an independent living environment can pick and choose which services they do and do not wish to utilise.

-If you or your loved one has any questions about whether an independent living facility or a more hands-on care approach would better for your/their lifestyle, please contact The Hollies directly on 01453 541400 or email@example.com for more information or for any enquiries.
+If you or your loved one has any questions about whether an independent living facility or a more hands-on care approach would better for your/their lifestyle, please contact the Hollies directly on 01453 541400 or firstname.lastname@example.org for more information or for any enquiries.